martinthomson/internet-draft-template/draft-davis-valverde-srtp-assurance.md

 - Alternatively Device B may try to renegotiate the stream over the desired signaling protocol however this does not ensure the remote sender will change their cryptographic context and reset the ROC to 0.
 - The transparent nature of the upstream failover means the local application will likely proceed using ROC 1 while upstream receiver has no method of knowing ROC 1 is the current value.

+Secure SIPREC Recording:

+{: spacing="compact"}
+- If a SIPREC recorder is brought into recording an ongoing session through some form of transfer or on-demand recording solution the ROC may have incremented.
+- Without an SDP mechanism to share this information the SIPREC will be unaware of the full SRTP context required to ensure proper decrypt of media streams being monitored.

 Improper SRTP context resets:

 {: spacing="compact"}
 - As defined by Section 3.3.1 of {{RFC3711}} an SRTP re-key MUST NOT reset the ROC within SRTP Cryptographic context.
 - However, some applications may incorrectly use the re-key event as a trigger to reset the ROC leading to out-of-sync encrypt/decrypt operations.

+This is a problem that other SRTP Key Management protocols (MIKEY, DTLS-SRTP, EKT-SRTP) have solved but SDP Security has lagged behind in solution parity.
+For a quick comparison of all SRTP Key Management negotiations refer to {{RFC7201}} and {{RFC5479}}.

 ## Previous Solutions {#prevWork}